ncrowther/wxo-maximo/README.md

 Change the color according to the sla

-calculate cost of WO6234 if the cost of one day breach is £100
+calculate cost of WO6234 if the cost of one day breach is £45 per hour

 calculate the cost of WO4534 if the cost of one hour breach is £50